 Davis: It’s just a fishing trip Karen.

 Karen Pelly: But it’s with Hank, twelve hours, killing fish.

 Davis: If it gets to you, you don’t have to kill him, just throw him into the lake.

 Karen Pelly: I wasn’t worried about the fish.

 Customer: What’s that, quantum physics?

-Wanda Dollard: Yeah, I’ve always been fascinated that light could be a particle and a wave.
-I was gonna study it in college, but then I got interested in biochemistry.
+Wanda Dollard [reading a book]: Yeah, I’ve always been fascinated that light could be a particle and a wave.
+I was gonna study it in college, but then I got interested in Biochemistry.
 And then on a whim settled on Linguistics with minor in Comparative Religion.

 Customer: Wow, how’d you end up in a place like this?

 Wanda Dollard: The last girl quit, can you believe it?